DasikaMadhu/WQU-ADSL-Notes/Python Basics.md

 **1. Text Data Types**
    - ### str
      - **What is a string?**
-         - Strings are a ordered sequence of characters that are enclosed within 'single' or "double" quotes
+         - Strings are an ordered sequence of characters that are enclosed within 'single' or "double" quotes
          - There is no limit on the length of a string
      - **How do you store a string in a variable?**
          - In this example, “I love Python!” is a string assigned to the variable message: